When Sherri Hollingsworth learned she had uterine cancer, it wasn’t a complete shock.

-“I would say that figuring out I had a genetic mutation was a gift,” says Sherri, because the information will help all of her family understand their risk and prepare for it.
+“I would say that figuring out I had a genetic mutation was a gift,” says Sherri.
+The information will help all of her family understand their risk and prepare for it.

-“We know that in Lynch syndrome, screening leads to a 65 percent reduction in mortality,” says Stephen B. Gruber, MD, PhD, MPH, professor of medicine at the Keck School of Medicine of USC, who has studied Lynch syndrome for 30 years.
+“We know that in Lynch syndrome, screening leads to a 65% reduction in mortality,” says Stephen B. Gruber, MD, PhD, MPH, professor of medicine and preventative medicine at the Keck School of Medicine of USC, who has studied Lynch syndrome for 30 years.
 “Screening saves lives.”

-Once a diagnosis is made, the team at the USC Norris Comprehensive Cancer Center goes into high gear to develop a treatment strategy for the entire family.
+Once a diagnosis is made, the team at USC Norris goes into high gear to develop a treatment strategy for the entire family.
 They will test other family members, work up their screening plans and intervene on their behalf with insurance companies.
-The team will seek low-cost options when needed, and help their patients and their families stay on top of their screenings, including some they might not ordinarily get.
+The team will seek low-cost options, when needed, and help their patients and their families stay on top of their screenings, including some they might not ordinarily get.

-“Once someone comes to Genetics we become super advocates for that patient and for their whole family,” explains Julie Culver, a genetics counselor at the USC Norris Comprehensive Cancer Center.
+“Once someone comes to Genetics, we become super advocates for that patient and for their whole family,” explains Julie Culver, a genetics counselor at the USC Norris Cancer Hospital.

-Kevin McDonnell, MD, PhD, instructor of clinical medicine at the Keck School, added that the genetic information is also shared with patients’ medical teams, including oncologists, and may inform the type of treatment they receive.
+Kevin McDonnell, MD, PhD, assistant professor of clinical medicine at the Keck School, adds that the genetic information is also shared with patients’ medical teams, including oncologists, and may inform the type of treatment they receive.
 “With some genetic mutations, identification of the mutation may allow treatment with specific medications that improve their responses to cancer therapy.”

-After Sherri tested positive for Lynch syndrome, her daughter Cory Kachigan also tested positive.
+After Sherri tested positive for Lynch syndrome, her daughter Corey Kachigan also tested positive.
 Like her mother, Kachigan believes that knowing her genetic predisposition to cancer gives her an edge.
-At 25, she says she has time to work with the team at the USC Norris Comprehensive Cancer Center to develop her screening plan.
+At 25, she says she has time to work with the team at USC Norris to develop her screening plan.
 She also has many years to take charge of her overall health.

-“The cancer genetics program team helped me understand that by no means is this a 100 percent guarantee that these things will happen,” Cory says.
-But to give herself the best shot at living a long life, Cory has come to terms with the fact she will start screening younger than most people and that she will be tested for a wide variety of cancers.
+“The cancer genetics program team helped me understand that by no means is this a 100% guarantee that these things will happen,” Corey says.
+But to give herself the best shot at living a long life, Corey has come to terms with the fact that she will start screening younger than most people and will be tested for a wide variety of cancers.

-And should it come to it, the USC Norris Comprehensive Cancer Center team is the most qualified to treat cancers that might arise.
-“We are the leading center in the nation for Lynch syndrome,” Dr. Gruber says.
+And should it come to it, the Cancer Center team is the most qualified to treat cancers that might arise.
+“We are the leading center in the nation for Lynch syndrome,” Gruber says.
 “We have all the expertise to manage patients with Lynch syndrome, from geneticists, surgeons, medical oncologists and clinical trials that help advance care for our patients.”